 The main focus when practicing mindfulness is to bring attention to your breathing, your heart rate, and how your body feels.
 It’s all about acknowledging and accepting all the sensory experiences presently happening to your body.

 My all-time favorite mindfulness activities are from this set of 55 activity cards.
-These cards are all beautifully illustrated and come with easy to follow instructions for parents and kids to play together.
+These cards are all beautifully illustrated and come with easy-to-follow instructions for parents and kids to play together.

 It can take some time to get your child interested in mindfulness because to kids it seems “boring”, or as my son says “I don’t want to just sit and do nothing”.